 Teacher-Led or Learner-Centred?

 Teacher-led and learner-centred methods are contrasting approaches that shape how responsibility for learning is shared in lessons.
 Both influence results for learners.
 Rosenshine (2012) supports teacher-led lessons with review and aims.
 Worked examples aid learners.
-Guided practise and independent work follow.
+Guided practice and independent work follow.

 5 Teaching Approaches Explained